ccaccioppo/Network-File-Shares-and-Permissions/README.md

 <img src="https://i.imgur.com/IX7eI1M.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log into DC-1 using the domain admin account (mydomain.com\ken_admin) and into Client-1 as a normal user (mydomain<someuser>).
-On DC-1, navigate to the C:\ drive and create four folders named read-access, write-access, no-access, and accounting.
+First, log in to DC-1 using the domain admin account (mydomain.com\ken_admin).
+Then, log in to Client-1 as a regular user (mydomain<someuser>).
+Once you're on DC-1, go to the C:\ drive and create four new folders: read-access, write-access, no-access, and accounting.
 </p>
 <br />